Srđan Plavšić: Sparta Prague

 Plavšić signed with Czech side Sparta Prague on 27 June 2017.
 The reported fee is believed to be around €1.3 million.
 He made his debut for Sparta in 2–0 defeat against his former club Red Star Belgrade on 27 July 2017.

 Slavia Prague

-Plavšić signed a three-year contract with Czech side Slavia Prague on 10 June 2021.
+Plavšić signed a three-year contract with city rivals Slavia Prague on 10 June 2021.

-Baník Ostrava (loan)
+Loan to Baník Ostrava

-On 8 September 2022 he was loaned to Baník Ostrava in Czech First League.
+On 8 September 2022, he was loaned to Baník Ostrava in Czech First League.

+Raków Częstochowa

+On 25 July 2023, Plavšić was transferred to defending Ekstraklasa champions Raków Częstochowa, with whom he signed a three-year deal, with an option for another year.
+He established himself as the first-choice left wing-back in the first half of the 2023–24 season before losing his spot to a winter arrival Erick Otieno.
+On 20 February 2024, Raków announced Plavšić had suffered a MCL tear during a training session two days prior.
+Shortly after resuming training in early May, he ruptured his Achilles tendon, causing him to be sidelined for the rest of the year.

+Second loan to Baník Ostrava

+On 20 August 2025, Plavšić joined Baník Ostrava on a one-year loan deal.

 International career

 Plavšić made his international debut for the Serbia national football team in a 3–0 friendly loss to Qatar.
 He also received a call for a friendly match against United States, on 29 January 2017.

 Personal life

 Plavšić's father Petar, also born in Novi Sad, was a professional futsal player during his youth.
 Srđan has credited his father for teaching him many of the tricks he plays in matches.
 Srđan's paternal grandfather is from Šipovo.